MBIA, BofA to face off in May on insurer's restructuring

-NEW YORK (Reuters) - MBIA Inc’s (MBI.N) 2009 restructuring will be on trial next month, when Bank of America Corp (BAC.N) and two other lenders try to show that New York state insurance department acted unreasonably in approving it.
+NEW YORK, April 20 (Reuters) - MBIA Inc’s 2009 restructuring will be on trial next month, when Bank of America Corp and two other lenders try to show that New York state insurance department acted unreasonably in approving it.

 “I have to determine whether their approval was arbitrary and capricious,” Justice Barbara Kapnick said in a hearing before an overflowing courtroom in a New York state court in Manhattan.
 She will preside over a non-jury trial beginning on May 14 that is expected to last two to four weeks.